Arbitration

 • The International Centre for the Settlement of Investment Disputes (ICSID)

 The ICSID was established in 1966 and is based in Washington, DC.
 The ICSID was established by the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (the ICSID Convention).
-The ICSID is part of the World Bank as was established to specifically deal with resolution of international investment disputes.
+The ICSID is part of the World Bank as it was established to specifically deal with resolution of international investment disputes.
 The ICSID administers arbitration proceedings under its ICSID Convention Arbitration Rules.

 • The World Intellectual Property Organisation (WIPO) Arbitration and Mediation Centre